aimeshabani/School-Management-System/README.md

-School Management System
+**School Management System**

-A comprehensive School Management System designed to streamline school administration processes, including managing teacher data, student records, finances, and more.
-The system also generates professional documents like report cards, payment receipts, and financial reports, with advanced features for analysis, scheduling, and security.
+This is a comprehensive School Management System designed to streamline and enhance school administration processes.
+The system manages teacher data, student records, financial transactions, and more.
+It generates professional documents like report cards, payment receipts, and financial reports while offering advanced features for data analysis, scheduling, and security.

----

-Features
+**Features**

-1. Student Management
+1. *Student Management:*

 Register students with 16 required details (per UNEB standards), including photos captured via OpenCV (cv2 library).

-Sorting options:
+Sort students by:

-By courses, identifying top-performing students or those needing improvement.
+Courses: Identify top-performing students or those needing improvement.

-By disabilities, tracking special needs for inclusive education.
+Disabilities: Manage and track special needs for inclusive education.

-By specific criteria, such as finding an orphan excelling in science.
+Specific Criteria: For example, find an orphan excelling in science.

-Performance Analytics:

 Analyze subject-wise performance, including failure rates and class performance percentages.

+---

-2. Teacher Management
+2. *Teacher Management:*

-Each teacher has a unique account with:
+Assign each teacher a unique account with:

 Personal details (e.g., date of birth, next of kin).

-Password-protected access for secure use.
+Password protection for secure access.

-Payment Management:
+Manage teacher payments:

 Track how much the institution owes each teacher.

-Teachers confirm their salary using a password.
+Teachers confirm salaries using their passwords.

-3. Dynamic Timetable Management
+2. *Dynamic Timetable Management:*

 Import timetables for specific months or days.

-Set reminders for exams, events, or deadlines.
+Set reminders for exams, events, or important deadlines.

-4. Financial Management and Spending Tracker
+Financial Management and Spending Tracker:

-Track Finances:
+Track Income and Expenses:

-Monitor:

-Income: How much the institution gained.

-Expenses: How much was spent and for what.

-Balance: Remaining amount in the bank.
+Monitor how much has been gained, spent, and the remaining balance in the institution’s account.

-Generate financial reports for any time range:
+Generate financial reports ranging from daily to yearly summaries.

-Daily, weekly, monthly, or yearly.
+3. *Advanced Financial Reporting:*

-Print hard copies with the school logo, headers, and contracts.
+Print detailed hard copies of financial data, including school logo, headers, and contracts, for any specific day, week, or month.

-Debt Management:

-Student Debt Reports:
+Generate debt reports:

-List students who haven’t paid.
+List students who have not yet paid.

-Filter by:
+Filter debts by:

 Specific class or grade.

-Debt range (e.g., debts above $10).
+Amount owed (e.g., debts above $10).

-Attributes like disabilities, gender, or age group.
+Attributes like disabilities, gender, age group, etc.

-Print official institution documents for reporting purposes.
+Print institution-approved documents for internal or external use.

-5. Role-Based Access Control
+**User Roles and Security:**

-Three user roles:
+Supports three user roles:

 Secretary: Access to secretarial tasks only.